adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 > ### Concept: Restaurant as an API
 > * You request an item listed the menu.
-> * Your order is recieved by the kitchen.
+> * Your order is received by the kitchen.
 > * The kitchen performs all kinds of operations needed to make your food.
 > * Then then you get a response.
 Your food is either delivered to your table or you get no food if they couldn't make your request.
 They can't make your food if you ordered something that isn't on the menu, you didn't ask for it correctly, or if equiptement failure prevented them from making your requested item.
 >